tudor-malene/Easygrid/README.md

 ### Features:

 - custom builder - for defining the grid
-- easy to mock and test:
-- easy to start able to generate a Grid from a domain class without any custom configuration
+- very easy to setup:  able to generate a Grid from a domain class without any custom configuration
--  reloads & regenerates the grid when source code is changed
+- reloads the grid(s) when the source code is changed
 - convenient default values for grid & column properties
 - DRY: predefined column types - ( sets of properties )
 - define the column formatters in one place
 - customizable html/javascript grid templates
 - built-in support for exporting to different formats ( using the exporter plugin )
-- easy inline editing - using jqgrid
+- easy inline editing ( when using jqgrid )
 - configurable dynamic filtering form -
+- possibility to define master-slave grids ( see the petclinic example )
+- easy to mock and test

 - Jquery-ui widget and custom tag for a powerful selection widget featuring a jquery autocomplete textbox and a selection dialog built with Easygrid ( with filtering, sorting,etc)